 The scale factor, $a(t)$, conforms to a universe with a Minkowski metric sometimes called the Milne universe or simply the linear model \cite{Liebscher:2005}.
 The Milne cosmological model has recently seen a resurgence as an alternative to the standard $\Lambda$CDM model and has some compelling features: It gives the same age for the universe as the $\Lambda$CDM model \cite{Kutschera:2007}.
 Nucleosynthesis has been fit to observations for the linear model in \cite{Sethi:1999} with some problems that I discuss below \cite{Kaplinghat:2000}.
 Predictions for Type 1a supernovae are very close to those of the standard model.
 The Milne universe has angular distances in the CMB of about $1.1$ degrees, also close to the observed value \cite{Benoit:2008a} \cite{Benoit:2008b}.

-A variation known as the ``symmetric'' Milne model makes use of equal amounts of matter and antimatter present in the universe to account for zero energy density, assuming that antimatter has negative mass \cite{Benoit:2008a}.
-This assumption is not necessary here.
-Indeed, antimatter in the Yang-Mills theory has positive mass and energy (Section \ref{sec:conserved}).

-Although the rate of expansion is linear, the gravitational potential, $b(t)$, shows an acceleration in apparent expansion rate, related to $\sqrt{G_{ij}\delta^{ij}}/3=\sqrt{b(t)a^2(t)}\sim O(t^2)$, meaning that the redshift of distant galaxies should be accelerating linearly with time even while the galaxies are actually moving away at a constant rate given by $a(t)$.
+Although the rate of matter expansion is linear, the gravitational potential, $b(t)$, shows an acceleration in total expansion rate (space + matter), related to $G_{ij}\delta^{ij}/3=b(t)a^2(t)\sim O(t^4)$, meaning that the redshift of distant galaxies should be accelerating linearly with time.
+It is clear that the theory deviates from the linear or Milne theory (against which there have been objections based on Big Bang Nucleosynthesis \cite{Kaplinghat:2000}) in relation to how strongly the universe deviates from the Poincar\'e approximation.
 At the present time, the acceleration is not well understood enough to determine whether it is linear, exponential (as in models with a cosmological constant), or some other function of time.
 Hence, should better measurements become available that show the rate of acceleration, they may test the theory's predictions.